 Phoenix has served as a moot court and mock trial judge for the Capitol City Mock Trial Competition, Regent School of Law, William and Mary School of Law, George Mason School of Law, George Washington School of Law, and the Thurgood Marshall Federal Bar Association Moot Court Competition in Washington, D.C.
 She serves as a mentor to the many law student interns she has supervised in the past and presently, serves upon multiple boards, including that of Virginia Association of Criminal Defense Lawyers (VACDL), and is active in seeking out teaching opportunities, including the 2015 Alexandria Bar Association CLE Marathon (criminal portion) as well as prior instruction of the Federal Sentencing Guidelines Training (2010-2013).

-Ms. Harris was recognized as a "RISING STAR" by Super Lawyers for 2017 and 2017 in the Washington Post magazine, and has received the following additional recognitions:
+Ms. Ayotte was recognized as a "RISING STAR" by Super Lawyers for 2016, 2017, and 2018 in the Washington Post magazine, and has received the following additional recognitions: